EPHS Registration Hub

 EP Online

 EP Online is our district’s comprehensive K-12 virtual school, which offers a wide variety of online courses in order to maximize flexibility and personalized learning opportunities.
-Students at Eden Prairie High School are eligible to register for EPO courses in either a full-time capacity (3-4 credits per term) or a part-time capacity (1-2 credits per term).
+Students at Eden Prairie High School are eligible to register for EPO courses in either a full-time capacity (14-16 credits per year) or a part-time capacity (1-2 credits per term).

 This EPO Course List overviews the full catalog of classes available at EP Online and describes the format and term-length available for each course:

-- Synchronous courses hold “live” class sessions on Zoom during a scheduled period within the school day; students interact with their teacher and peers in real-time every day.
+- Synchronous courses hold “live” class sessions on Zoom during a scheduled period within the school day; students interact with their teacher and peers in real-time most days of the week.
+(Note: Attendance at synchronous sessions is optional; students may choose to complete these courses asynchronously if desired)

 - Semester-Length courses run for two consecutive academic terms and issue 2.0 credits.
 Students need to complete both terms of content to successfully complete a semester-length course.